Esri/geotrigger-editor/README.md

 The `el` option represents the HTML element the Geotrigger Editor will be attached to.
 Upon initialization, it should be an empty `<div>`.
 The default setting is `#gt-editor` (`el` can be omitted if this element exists).

-#### `credentials`
+#### `session`

-The `credentials` object is required to authenticate with ArcGIS and interact with the Geotrigger Service.
+The `session` object is required to authenticate with ArcGIS and interact with the Geotrigger Service.
 It has two required properties:

 * `clientId` your ArcGIS application's client ID
 * `clientSecret`: your ArcGIS application's client secret

+The client ID and secret are required in order for the Geotrigger Service to grant editing rights to the user for the associated application.

+It can take all of the same properties as those outlined in the geotriggers.js [config options](https://github.com/Esri/geotriggers-js#config-options).

 #### more